 - How can we talk about trans lives today by examining a story from over 100 years ago?

 - How can we present a transgressive life as a metaphor – a magpie?

-The research team seek to capture the essence of the character of Jennie Moore that the research unveils through the creation of something otherworldly and find ways of presenting a transgressive person such as Jenny Moore on stage.
-Using the ‘bones, flesh, ghosts’ method – inspired by Rebecca Schneider’s performance theory – the research team will create a picture of Jennie Moore through asking the questions: What are the bones (the known); what is the flesh (the presumed) and what are the ghosts (missing information).
+The research team sought to capture the essence of the character of Jennie Moore that the research unveiled through the creation of something otherworldly and to find ways of presenting a transgressive person such as Jenny Moore on stage.
+Using the ‘bones, flesh, ghosts’ method – inspired by Rebecca Schneider’s performance theory – the research team created a picture of Jennie Moore through asking the questions: What are the bones (the known); what is the flesh (the presumed) and what are the ghosts (missing information).